YXSIO/RCNN_Summary/README.md

 	- Combine CNN and SVM together through VGG
 	- Jointly training LR and Classification together via combine the CE loss with the smooth L1 loss.
  ```
+- ROIPooling will sample image in different size to the same output.
+Although ROIPooling will lose information, multiple channel pooling will minimize such lose.

 ### To improve
 - Based on the 2000 candidate regions, try to improve the computation